-Absorbents and Adsorbents can be categorized by specific material types.
-Here are some types of absorbents and adsorbents:
+Absorbents and adsorbents can be categorized by specific material types.
+They are differentiated by chemical makeup and physical structure.

-- Clay or clay silicates are natural mineral absorbents and adsorbents that are used as spill cleaning agents, sealants, and packing materials because they are inexpensive, inert, and have a quick capture rate.
-However they begin to desorb at temperatures above 120° F.
+Clay and clay silicates are natural mineral absorbents and adsorbents that are used as spill cleaning agents, sealants, and packing materials because they are inexpensive, inert, and have a quick capture rate.
+However, they begin to desorb at temperatures above 120° F.

-- Molecular sieves or zeolites are naturally occurring adsorbents with uniform pore size that can be tuned to be highly selective.
-They are used as dehumidifiers and air purifiers due their high retention and adsorption capacities even at high temperatures.
+Molecular sieves, or zeolites, are naturally occurring adsorbents with uniform pore size that can be tuned to be highly selective.
+They are used as dehumidifiers and air purifiers due to their high retention and adsorption capacities even at high temperatures.
 Zeolites are often combined with activated carbon for combined effectiveness.

 When selecting adsorbents and absorbents, the most important properties to consider are the selectivity, surface area, and regeneration ability.